 LLE Annual Report

-The fiscal year ending September 2012 (FY12) concluded the fifth year of the third five-year renewal of Cooperative Agreement DE-FC52-08NA28302 with the U.S. Department of Energy (DOE).
-This annual report serves as the final report for the Agreement and summarizes progress in inertial fusion research at the Laboratory for Laser Energetics (LLE) during the past fiscal year including work on the National Ignition Campaign (NIC).
-It also reports on LLE's progress on laboratory basic science research; laser, optical materials, and advanced technology development; operation of OMEGA and OMEGA EP for the NIC and high-energy-density (HED) campaigns, the National Laser Users' Facility (NLUF), and other external users; and programs focusing on the education of high school, undergraduate, and graduate students during the year.
+The fiscal year ending September 2013 (FY13) included the first six months of the fourth five year renewal of Cooperative Agreement DE-NA0001944 with the U.S. Department of Energy (DOE).
+A portion of the year was funded as an extension of the prior Cooperative Agreement DE-FC52-08NA2832 with DOE.
+This annual report summarizes work carried out under the Cooperative Agreement at the Laboratory for Laser Energetics (LLE) during the past fiscal year including work on the inertial confinement fusion (ICF) campaign; laser, optical materials, and advanced technology development; operation of the Omega Facility for the ICF and high-energy-density (HED) campaigns, the National Laser Users' Facility (NLUF), the Laboratory Basic Science (LBS) Program, and other external users; and programs focusing on the education of high school, undergraduate, and graduate students during the year.

-Progress in Inertial Confinement Fusion (ICF) Research
+Progress in Inertial Confinement Fusion Research

-One of LLE's principal missions is to conduct research in inertial confinement fusion (ICF) with particular emphasis on supporting the goal of achieving ignition at the National Ignition Facility (NIF).
-This program uses the Omega Laser Facility.
-During FY12, a total of 1920 target shots were taken at the Omega Laser Facility (including the 60-beam UV laser OMEGA and the four-beam, high-energy petawatt laser OMEGA EP.
-More than 43% of the facility's target shots in FY12 were designated as NIC experiments or experiments in support of NIC.
-During the last five years of the current Cooperative Agreement, 8204 target shots were taken at the Omega Laser Facility in support of the National Nuclear Security Administration (NNSA) missions.
-The OMEGA and OMEGA EP lasers attained average experimental effectiveness of 96.7% and 95.5%, respectively, in FY12.
+One of LLE's principal missions is to conduct research in ICF with particular emphasis on supporting the goal of achieving ignition on the National Ignition Facility (NIF).
+This program uses the Omega Laser Facility and the full experimental, theoretical, and engineering resources of the laboratory.
+During FY13, a total of 1984 target shots were taken at the Omega Laser Facility (comprised of the 60-beam OMEGA UV laser and the four-beam, high-energy petawatt OMEGA EP laser).
+More than 40% of the facility's target shots in FY13 were designated as ICF experiments or experiments in support of ICF.
+During the last five years, 8204 target shots were taken on the Omega Laser Facility in support of the National Nuclear Security Administration (NNSA) missions.
+The OMEGA and OMEGA EP lasers attained average experimental effectiveness of 96.6% and 93.7%, respectively, in FY13.

 Lasers, Optical Materials, and Advanced Technology